confluentinc/examples/microservices-orders/docs/index.rst

 * Exercise 4: Filtering and branching
 * Exercise 5: Stateful operations
 * Exercise 6: State stores
-* Exercise 7: Enrichment with KSQL
+* Exercise 7: Enrichment with ksqlDB

 For each exercise: